SUI-Components/sui/packages/sui-mono/README.md

 ### Scope (`packagesFolder`, `deepLevel`, `customScopes`)

-![important]

-> Setting the proper scope in the commit message is important, because this is used for `sui-mono check` and `sui-mono release` to assign changes to specific packages and release them to the proper packages
+> 👉  ` ` Setting the proper scope in the commit message is important, because this is used for `sui-mono check` and `sui-mono release` to assign changes to specific packages and release them to the proper packages

 We provide a simple tool to automate the way the [scopes](https://www.conventionalcommits.org/en/v1.0.0-beta.2/#commit-message-with-scope) are retrieved.